19 Best National & State Parks in New York

 Visitors to Westchester County's Rockefeller State Park Preserve are greeted by 40 miles of trails running through over 1,770 acres of idyllic countryside.
 Donated by the Rockefeller family in 1983, the trails consist of crushed stone that was laid out by John D. Rockefeller Sr. and Jr. during the early 1900s.

-Whether you choose to walk, bike, jog, or ride a horse, you'll be graced with a sweet caress of lovely views.
+Whether you choose to walk, bike, jog, or ride a horse, you'll be graced with a sweet caress of lovely views at this lovely state park.
 Swan Lake and the Pocantico River sparkle in every season, and the adorable bridges present perfect photo opportunities.
 They can be found on the 13 Bridges Loop Trail.

 Insider's tip: Pack your binoculars, as the preserve is home to more than 200 bird species.